mattvinks/spark-labs/1.2-shell/README.txt

 == STEP 2) Exploring Spark shell UI
 -------
-In a browser go to to :  http://your_spark_host:4040 Explore stage, storge, environment and executor tabs
+In a browser go to to :  http://your_spark_host:4040 Explore stage, storage, environment and executor tabs

 -------